 Bill of material lists materials (components or ingredients) required to produce an item.
 Multilevel BOMs also show subassemblies and their components.
 Other information such as scrap factors may also be included in the BOM for use in materials planning and costing.

-Blind counts describes method used in cycle counting and physical inventories where you provide your counters with item number and location but no quantity information.
+Blind counts describes methodology used in cycle counting and physical inventories where you provide your counters with item number and location but no quantity information.
 See article on Cycle Counting, also check out.

 Browser-based application software designed to run within a web browser (i.e. Internet Explorer).
 This allows a user to access the application from any location that has internet access and a web browser (no additional software is needed on the computer accessing the application).
 Read my article on Software Selection for additional information.